Synergy sounds like an abstract buzzword, but what this term refers to, at its core, is simple:

 That’s why video should be required for all team meetings, quarterly updates, brainstorm sessions and other functions that involve the entire group.
 If you don’t already have a preferred video conference platform, the first step is choosing one.

 As you do, assess how the different features can optimize the workflow of your employees.
 For instance, Loom’s platform enables your team members to interact in real-time, both through video and other integrations like chatbots or message threads.
+It’s a fast and easy way to record your screen while communicating in less time.

 Schedule Social Time